pusher/pusher-http-python/README.md

 Receiving Webhooks
 -----------------

 If you have webhooks set up to POST a payload to a specified endpoint, you may wish to validate that these are actually from Pusher.
-The `Config` object achieves this by checking the authentication signature in the request body using your application credentials.
+The `Pusher` object achieves this by checking the authentication signature in the request body using your application credentials.

-#### `Config::validate_webhook`
+#### `Pusher::validate_webhook`

 |Argument   |Description   |
 |:-:|:-:|